taluhpakawan/taluhpakawan.github.io/README.md

-# Play - Free HTML Template for Startup, Apps and SaaS
+# Play - Free HTML Template for Startup, Apps  SaaS

 Play is an open-source and free bootstrap 5 based HTML template created by the UIdeck team.
 It's a part of our new initiative to give back to the community and create some impactful open source projects.